 - Personal care cosmetics

-The tight construction of new residences also contributes significantly to bad IAQ.
-Fixtures like weather stripping and storm doors are used to lower heating and cooling bills.
-However, they also prevent enough ventilation by keeping indoor air in and outdoor air out.
+The tight construction of modern houses also contributes significantly to inferior IAQ.
+Fixtures like weather stripping and storm doors are used to decrease heating and cooling bills.
+However, they also prevent adequate ventilation by keeping indoor air in and outdoor air out.
 The outcome could be an increase of vapors in your home.

-Bad IAQ can be a direct or indirect trigger of various health problems.
-Medical groups have found that nearly half of all sicknesses are tied or irritated by indoor air pollution.
+Inferior IAQ can be a direct or indirect source of some health problems.
+Medical groups have found that up to half of all ailments are tied or worsened by indoor air pollution.

-Vapors in your home can cause flu-like symptoms such as headaches, nausea and respiratory irritation.
-It can also trigger allergies and asthma.
+Chemicals inside your home can cause flu-like symptoms such as headaches, nausea and respiratory irritation.
+It can also worsen allergies and asthma.

-Adequate ventilation also is an important factor in bettering indoor air quality, as it decreases the level of indoor pollutants.
+Enough ventilation also plays an important role in enhancing indoor air quality, because it lowers the level of indoor pollutants.